SarahAJP/Copy-Phorest-Tech-Test/README.md

 * I added some Integration tests to test out functionality in the Components
 * `ember test`
 * `ember test --server`

+### Deploying

+One part of the project that I did not get time to finish was deploying my application.
+I followed Ember's Quick Guide on how to deploy the app to Netlify.
+I was able to deploy it but I was unable to configure the components where I had stored the functionality to show up, so it only showed a blank site.
+If I had more time this is one thing that I would liked to have finished.